-Community Assessment and Coordination of Safety (CACS): An interactive, electronic suicide risk assessment tool for students ages 10+ that includes risk screening questions from evidenced-based tools including the Columbia-Suicide Severity Rating Scale (C-SSRS) and SAMHSA's SAFE-T 5 Step Evaluation.
-Encouraging professionals and their students to start the conversation about suicide with helpful questions from respected sources, Collaboration and Assessment of Safety (CAMS) and LivingWorks Applied Suicide Intervention Strategies Training (ASIST), the CACS provides school counselors, psychologists, social workers, and trained teachers access to an assessment, safety plan, and resource directory in Colorado.
+and LivingWorks Applied Suicide Intervention Strategies Training (ASIST), the CACS provides school counselors, psychologists, social workers, and trained teachers access to an assessment, safety plan, and resource directory in Colorado.
 It includes various location and age-based referrals including mental health, substance use, low-cost community supports, and more.
 Students at risk of experiencing suicide or mental health crises can engage online with trusted professionals to manage their symptoms and identify referrals for appropriate next steps.

-03.Incorporate social emotional learning (SEL) in schools
+03.Incorporate social and emotional learning (SEL) in schools